 It may be an article about some subject they want to know more about.
 Or a piece of music they want to hear, or a You Tube clip they want to watch, or the address of someone from their past.
-Everybody’s out there, tapping their keyboards, surfing the Internet.
-Searching.
-I picture millions of surfers out there, right now at this very minute, millions of people casting their nets into the information ocean, all searching for something.
-All hoping that the next click of the mouse they’re going to find it.
+Everybody’s out there,

 It’s the same with writers.
 People think that writers know more than the average person.
 That they have some special knowledge to impart to the world, and that’s why they write.
 People think most writers are experts on whatever it is they’re writing about.
 It may be true that a writer may have more first hand personal knowledge of a subject.
 Like Hemingway knew about bull fighting.
 And Fitzgerald knew about life among the rich.
 “The rich are very different from you and me.”
 J. D. Salinger, hermit/writer, knew the pain of adolescence and the insanity of the world and how it can drive a sensitive person insane.